erickfis/NOAA-Storm-Database/readme.md

 ![Worst injuring
 occurrences](readme_files/figure-markdown_strict/injuring-single-plot-1.png)

-The single most injuring event was a **HURRICANE, that occurred in TEXAS, HARRIS, on 2008-09-12, injuring 2400 people.**
+The single most injuring event was a **hurricane, that occurred in texas, harris, on 2008-09-12, injuring 2400 people.**

 However, if we compare this single awful event to the mean of injuries caused, we see that this is very unlikely to happen.

 ### Most injuring in all time

-Most injuring in all time

 Notice that are several occurrences of the same type of event along the time.